WebAssembly/WASI/design/application-abi.md

    at most once; after the call returns, command instances may assume that none of their exports are accessed thereafter.

- - A *reactor* exports a function named `_initialize`, with no arguments and no return values.
+ - All other modules are *reactors*.
+A reactor may export a function named `_initialize`, with no arguments and no return values.
 Environments shall call this function once, after instantiating the module and all of its dependencies.
    After this function exits, the instance remains live, and its exports may be accessed.

 These kinds are mutually exclusive; implementations should report an error if asked to instantiate a module containing exports which declare it to be of